Skip to content

 If you are unhappy with the outcome of your complaint

 We hope our response will resolve your issues.
-If you have any questions at this stage you will be able to contact the person who carried out the investigation.
+If you have any questions at this stage, you may contact the person who carried out the investigation.

-If, after this, you are still not satisfied with our handling of your complaint, you have the right to refer your case to the Parliamentary and Health Service Ombudsman (PHSO) which makes final decisions on unresolved complaints about the NHS in England.
+If you are still unsatisfied with our handling of your complaint, you have the right to refer your case to the Parliamentary and Health Service Ombudsman (PHSO) which makes final decisions on unresolved complaints about the NHS in England.
 It is an independent service which is free for everyone to use.

 The Parliamentary and Health Service Ombudsman